metosin/reitit/doc/ring/default_handler.md

 # Default handler

-By default, if no routes match, `nil` is returned, which is not valid response in Ring:
+By default, if no routes match, `nil` is returned, which is not a valid response in Ring:

 ```clj
 (require '[reitit.ring :as ring])